jaroslov/docoptc/README.md

   1. document string parsing; and,
   2. argument parsing.

-The first phase is (fairly) well-defined by the docopt.org website.
-The second phase is undefined, other than reference code.
-Docoptc has no intention of porting the second (undefined) phase and can be considered a mere *variant*, and not a fully functioning port.
-However, the design of docoptc is such that more argument-parsing backends can be integrated---possibly even a docopt.org-compliant version.
+Both phases are (fairly) well-defined by the docopt.org website.
+However, the design of docoptc is such that more-than-one argument-parsing backends can be integrated.

 ##### Document string parsing